-1 Examples of possible git-annex issues 79 1 Selection of available DataLad extensions.
-A more up-to-date list can be found on PyPi29 97 2 Common result keys and their values.
+1 Common result keys and their values.
 This is only a selection of available key-value pairs.
 The actual set of possible key-value pairs is potentially unlimited, as any third-party extension could introduce new keys, for example.
-If in doubt, use the -f/output-format option with the command of your choice to explore how your matching criteria may look like ი1
+If in doubt, use the -f/output-format option with the command of your choice to explore how your matching criteria may look like 272